What is a Battery?

 H2 (g) + 2 MnO2 (S) –> Mn2O3 (S) + H2O (l)

 Another example of the primary cell is the mercury cell, where a zinc-mercury amalgam is used as an anode and carbon is used as a cathode.
 A paste of HgO is used as an electrolyte.
-These cells are used only in low current devices such as hearing aids and watches.
+These cells are used only in devices that require a relatively low supply of electric current (such as hearing aids and watches).

 For example, a lead storage battery that is used in automobiles and inverters can be recharged a limited number of times.
 The lead storage battery consists of a lead anode and the cathode is a lead grid packed with lead dioxide.
 Sulphuric acid with a concentration of 38% is used as an electrolyte.
-The oxidation and reduction reactions involved in this process is can be given as,
+The oxidation and reduction reactions involved in this process are listed below.

 Pb –> Pb2++ 2 e–